bjackman/limmat-kernel-nix/README.md

 needed here.
 Thus, this config kinda recreates some of that logic with a different goal in mind.

+After thinking about this for a while, I realised I think this is the wrong approach.
+This whole Nix malarkey is gonna be much more interesting if instead of just making Limmat marginally more useful it also solves the kernel development environment in a more general way.
+The natural way to do the more general thing is via Nix `devShell`s.
+So, we really wanna define a nice `devShell` for the kernel and then allow the Limmat config to run stuff in that shell.

+In fact, what if we just ask the user to run Limmat directly from that `devShell`?
+This only has one issue: the environment is then invisible to Limmat such that it won't affect the result hash.
+I think this is annoying enough that we do still want to figure out how to not require the user to run `nix develop` themselves in order for Limmat to work.

+It seems that `nix develop` accepts derivation paths.
+So I think one reasonable way to deal with this would just be to have the script in the Limmat config be wrapped in a `nix develop <shell derivation> --command ...`.

 ## TODO

 - [ ] Get all the tasks from `limmat-kernel` coded up via a Nix config.